Data Export & Sharing

 Please note: these are not the standard clauses referred to in Article 24(8) of the DP Law 2020.
-The Commissioner’s Office has not yet published such clauses, but may do so in the future.
-Please ensure the content of any such written agreement contains clauses sufficient to discharge the obligations set out in Articles 24(5)(b)(i) and 24(5)(b)(x).
-Further information on these requirements is available here .
+The Commissioner’s Office has recently published suggested Article 24 clauses and guidance.
+Whether you incorporate the Article 24 clauses or not, please ensure the content of written agreements contain, as needed, data protection clauses sufficient to discharge the obligations set out in Articles 24(5)(b)(i) and 24(5)(b)(x).
+Further information on these requirements is available here.

 DIFC SCCs / EU Modules / UK IDTA Comparison

 The DIFC SCCs were compared and synthesized from the most commonly used data sharing safeguard clauses, the EU Model Clauses and the UK IDTA.

 A comparison table of these clauses and what resulted ultimately in the DIFC SCCs is available for review.
 Please share any feedback or questions with firstname.lastname@example.org